top of page

 In Niagara, we live in a region that prospers off the continued exploitation of migrant labour through our grape & wine and agriculture industries.
 Faced with continued violence and job precarity, we call on everyone in this meeting and your extended networks to work in solidarity with the Migrant Workers Alliance for Change and the Migrant Rights Network to demand permanent resident status for all

 Furthermore, when we think of universities, we think teachers and students.
 We would also like to acknowledge the support staff and janitorial staff who keep spaces like these going.
 Positions like these are often precarious and without support systems like unions but workers at a higher risk of poverty.
 Within Brock, we call for solidarity with non-unionized and unionized workers who are continually fighter for improved working conditions.
-If you would like to call attention to the Decent Work at Brock campaign that is calling for 2 weeks paid sick leave for all employees at Brock!

 ACCESSIBILITY AND MENTAL HEALTH